-The location of the new Oregon Public Library will be at 249 N. Main St. (the former site of the Methodist Church) which the Village has purchased as the home for the new library.
+The location of the new Oregon Public Library will be at 249 N. Main St. across from Netherwood Knoll Elementary School which the Village has purchased as the home for the new library.
 In addition, the Village Board has voted to contribute $6 million towards the costs of a new library building.

 This page will be updated with information on the building project.

 Use the Share Your Thoughts form to ask questions or provide feedback on the new library.
 Additionally, you can contact Jennifer Endres Way, Library Director, at (608) 835-2322.